Skip to main content

 Song and Verse

 There's still time!
-I traveled north this past Thanksgiving: 48 auto hours made possible by CD's, audio books, and coffee, no cream, no sugar.
+I traveled north this past Thanksgiving: 48 auto hours made possible by CD's, audio books and coffee, no cream, no sugar.
 A new purchase, You are My Little Bird (2006) by Elizabeth Mitchell, was among the mix.
-If you need a last minute baby gift, or clap happy entertainment for car seat bound little ones, this is it.
+If you need a last minute baby gift, or clap happy entertainment for car seated little ones, this is it.
 You are My Little Bird is a compilation of children's folk songs sung in clear soft tones by Mitchell and friends.
 Most are in English, one is in Spanish, one in Japanese, one Korean.
 A favorite of mine, "Little Liza Jane," takes me back to Preservation Hall in New Orleans.
-Back to the board.
 Best books for very young babies carry rhythm and rhyme.
 Songs on paper.
-Babies, awash in language sounds, face the daunting task of parceling and making sense of these.
-Playful beat-driven verse helps.
-Read a book, sing a song.
-Anthony Seeger, former Director Emeritus of Smithsonian Folkways Recordings and You are My Littl
+Young babies, ears awash in language sounds, face the daunting task of parceling and making sense of what they hear.
+Playful, beat-driven verse helps.
+Anthony Seeger, former Director Emeritus of Smithsonian Folkways Recordings and You are My Little Bird 's producer, writes, M

 Board Book Recall by the CPSC